 A quick-starter stove, built with push-button ignition, almost always proves the better option.
 However, in some cases of extreme weather or overuse, a push-button ignition may still require the assistance of a match or lighter.

 Released in 2015 but still reigning supreme, The Genesis Base Camp System is one of few models on the market that has proven itself a far superior product than its competitors.
-Listed online for $349.95 (check this listing for the latest live prices), the Jetboil Base Camp System is a lightweight, portable, and highly efficient dual-burner stove.
+Listed online for $349.95, the Jetboil Base Camp System is a lightweight, portable, and highly efficient dual-burner stove.

 The product exceeds market standards and revolutionizes its field with an unbelievable simmer setting and assembly time.